 A Solution for School Bullying

 The (US) National Center for Educational Statistics estimates that one third of students ages 12-18 are bullied at school and online.
 High divorce rates among parents, violent entertainment, and drug abuse by youth—even the use of prescription anti-depressants—are suspected of contributing to the problem.
 However, these factors are now being recognized as symptoms of an underlying cause: an epidemic of stress in our society.
-TM improves brain functioning so lack of impulse control and the aggression that contributes to bullying are less problematic.
+TM reduces stress and improves brain functioning so lack of impulse control and the aggression that contributes to bullying are less problematic.

 Quiet time in school